 Do you want to work with Māori and whānau to support health and wellbeing?

 If your goal is to work alongside and guide people as they build up their confidence and capability, this course is for you.
-It’s especially ideal if you're aiming to work in a care role, or as a social work assistant or volunteer.
+It’s especially ideal if you’re aiming to work in a care role, or as a community support worker in the mental health or disability sectors, or as a volunteer.

 Maybe you want to work with iwi, marae, non-governmental organisations, hospitals or churches.
 Or maybe you’re currently working in the allied care industry and want to formalise your skills.